-We are living in a time of unprecedented change, loss, and pain.
-In this difficult period, Baruch’s students, faculty, and staff have continued to be a source for inspiration, connection, and achievement.
+We are living in unprecedented times.
+Despite numerous challenges and difficult circumstances, Baruch’s students, faculty, and staff have continued to be a source for inspiration, connection, and achievement.
 Below are stories and resources that showcase some of the ways in which Baruch remains strong and forward looking.

 Baruch Community Speaks Out Against Racism